LucasTesnier/ZAAAAAAAAAAAAppy/README.md

 | Pull Request | Refere to a PR |
 | Bug | Signal a bug on the project |
 | Documentation | Create some technical documentation |

+* Normally all the issues will be moved into the projects automatically.

 ### HotFix Policy